-- There will not be any effect on threatened, endangered, or rare species and/or their critical habitat. - There will be no historical properties affected. - There will not be serious or long-term undesirable environmental or visual effects.
+- There will not be any effect on threatened, endangered, or rare species and/or their critical habitat. - There will not be any effect on historic, cultural, or archeological resources. - There will not be serious or long-term undesirable environmental or visual effects.